awsdocs/amazon-aurora-user-guide/doc_source/USER_PIT.md

 Restored DB instances are automatically associated with the default parameter and option groups\.
 However, you can apply a custom parameter group and option group by specifying them during a restore\.

-RDS uploads transaction logs for DB clusters to Amazon S3 every 5 minutes\.
+RDS uploads transaction logs for DB clusters to Amazon S3 continuously\.
 To see the latest restorable time for a DB cluster, use the AWS CLI [describe\-db\-clusters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-clusters.html) command and look at the value returned in the `LatestRestorableTime` field for the DB cluster\.

 You can restore to any point in time within your backup retention period\.
 To see the earliest restorable time for a DB cluster, use the AWS CLI [describe\-db\-clusters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-clusters.html) command and look at the value returned in the `EarliestRestorableTime` field for the DB cluster\.